ykkimhgu/DLIP_doc/installation-guide/installation-guide-for-deep-learning/README.md

 pip install opencv-python torchsummary
 ```

-**With GPU** Change the pyTorch version depending on your CUDA version
+**With GPU** Change the PyTorch version depending on your CUDA version

 For DLIP 2024